cschool-cinema/kinex/README.md

 4. User can authenticate with provided credentials
 5. If authentication is succeed, user receive jwt token for using api.
 Now user can perform all possible actions described in postman requests provided in folder ```POSTMAN```

-After OWNER is registered REST API allows to register and manage all other possible roles:
+After OWNER is registered REST API allows registering and manage all other possible roles:
 ```
     1. USER
     2. MANAGER